12 Cheapest Index Funds to Buy

 A List of Index Funds With Low Expense Ratios

 The cheapest index funds are usually the best to buy.
 Why?
 Because index funds all essentially do the same thing: They passively track a benchmark index.
 And since they essentially accomplish the same goal, it doesn't make sense to buy expensive index funds.

 Think of buying a food staple like bread at a grocery store.
 If you're choosing between three different brands, and they all have the same ingredients, buy the cheapest one!
 That's the same logic to follow when buying index funds: They have the same ingredients.
 So why pay more for the same thing when you can pay less?

 It never makes sense to buy an index fund with a sales charge, which can come in the form of a front load (often 5% or more paid up front when buying shares) or a backload (paid when selling shares.
 Sales charges only make sense when you're getting valuable advice and top-notch active management.
 With index funds, and with a little homework on your end, you don't need advice or active management.
 Therefore, always buy no-load funds!

-So without further ado, here are 12 of the cheapest index funds, as measured by their expense ratios, broken into six different categories:
+So without further ado, here are some of the cheapest index funds, as measured by their expense ratios as of January 2019, broken into six different categories:

 Cheapest S&P 500 Index Funds

 Here are two of the cheapest mutual funds tracking the S&P 500:

 These are incredibly low expenses, especially when compared to some of the average expense ratios for mutual funds, which are typically more than ten times these expenses, often up to 1.50%.